Learn About Beekeeping

 What does a beekeeper do?

 Did you know beekeeping is in fact a type of agricultural work?
-That’s right, a beekeeper is a farmer of Australia’s some mighty hardworking livestock, the honeybee.
+That’s right, a beekeeper is a farmer of some of Australia’s hardest working livestock, the honeybee.
 A beekeeper cares for and manages a colony of bees and the production of their products, honey and beeswax.
 A beekeeper’s primary focus is to ensure their hives are healthy and productive.
 The reward for this hard work is the extraction and collection of delicious Australian honey, which is taken only after the needs of the hive are met.

 As well as understanding the intricacies of the workings of a beehive the job of a beekeeper also involves selecting the best locations for the bees.
 In selecting a bee site the beekeeper will take into account the trees and plants flowering in the area and the likely nectar and pollen sources, the distance from the beekeepers home base, how accessible the site will be when the hives are there.